UBCFinder/UBCFinder/README.md

 pip install jieba

+You can identify the undesired behaviors by invoking the method detect('your comment here')

 2、Market Policy

 We collect the policies of Google Play and 8 Chinese thrid-party markets, as shown in market_policy.pdf.